letsencrypt/ceremony-demos/README.md

-# Let's Encrypt 2022 Ceremony
+# Let's Encrypt 2023 Ceremony

-Let's Encrypt plans to generate new intermediates (both RSA 2048 and ECDSA P-384) in 2022, to complement the cohort of existing intermediates (R3, R4, E1, and E2) already present in our hierarchy.
+Let's Encrypt plans to generate new intermediates (both RSA 2048 and ECDSA P-384) in 2023, to complement the cohort of existing intermediates (R3, R4, E1, and E2) already present in our [hierarchy](https://letsencrypt.org/certificates/).

 This directory contains example config files that simulated the certificate profiles in detail.
 We are using it to gather feedback prior to our key ceremony.